erupnik/erupnik.github.io/HDR.md

 # When and where
-June 26, 2025, at 14:00 in the auditorium of Bibliothèque Georges Perec of Université Gustave Eiffel.
+June 26, 2025, at 14:00 in the auditorium of Bibliothèque Georges Perec of Université Gustave Eiffel (see the map below).

 # Seminar & habilitation schedule